The rise and fall of the iconic Saturday night horror movie pairings of classic – and not-so-classic – horror movies.

 Oddly, as a horror-obsessed nipper, I nevertheless somehow or other missed the first two series of Horror Double Bills, which went out as Midnight Movie Fantastic in 1975 and Masters of Terror in 1976.
 This was a time before our family took the Radio Times and probably before I was pouring over the newspaper TV guides with any sense of urgency, so both seasons slipped past unnoticed.
 It wasn’t necessarily parental neglect in letting me know about the films – I’d seen Dracula, Prince of Darkness a couple of years before its appearance in the 1976 series (paired with The Walking Dead) and had also browbeaten my folks into allowing me to catch the latter half of an ITV series of Universal horrors, starting with Frankenstein Meets The Wolfman.
 But horror remained a rare treat.

 The 1977 series – with the cheesy title Dracula, Frankenstein and Friends – was the point at which I discovered that the Horror Double Bills existed.
 This was the first of the curated series, working its way through the Universal monster movies of the 1930s and 1940s in the opening slot, with gothic Hammer and AIP movies as the later film.
 As such, it was a fantastic film education – the Universal Horrors that I’d been reading about, there for the taking.
 I remember finding Dracula (1931) to be ploddingly slow, and Dracula’s Daughter and The Mummy even more tedious; the second wave of the films that began with Son of Frankenstein was much more fun for a ten-year-old.
-But as an introduction to regular horror films viewing – and from this point in, you can rest assured that no movie broadcast went undetected – it was a great starting point.
+But as an introduction to regular horror film viewing – and from this point in, you can rest assured that no movie broadcast went undetected – it was a great starting point.
 You might as well start at the beginning.

-Such clearly curated programming did not return until 1981, when there was a series of Val Lewton productions that rather showed up the weakness of such planned schedules – for those of us into the more visceral shocks to be found in the local video store by this point, the pleasures of Curse of the Cat People and The Leopard Man were few and far between, making the first half of the double bill feel more like a punishment than a pleasure – there was, of course, no suggestion of actually skipping the films though.
+Such clearly curated programming did not return until 1981 when there was a series of Val Lewton productions that rather showed up the weakness of such planned schedules – for those of us immersed in the more visceral shocks to be found in the local video store by this point, the pleasures of Curse of the Cat People and The Leopard Man were few and far between, making the first half of the double bill feel more like a punishment than a pleasure – there was, of course, no suggestion of actually skipping the films though.
 By that point I was watching movies – all movies – relentlessly and even the dullest affairs would be ploughed through with gritted teeth.
 Oddly, the second film in each of these pairings was usually something rather more modern and lively – Hammer Horror was notable by its absence.
 But we are getting ahead of ourselves.

 1978’s Monster Double Bill was notable for its eclectic selection of films, including The Return of Dracula, broadcast under its ludicrous 1958 UK release title The Fantastic Disappearing Man, 1950s shocker Voodoo Island, White Zombie, X – The Man with X-Ray Eyes and oddball Filipino shocker Superbeast, complete with its real-life autopsy footage.
 Whatever shocks that may have come from seeing that were slight in comparison to the impact of the film shown five weeks earlier, however.